-Due to rapid urban development, shallow unconfined aquifers in a lot of coastal regions have become highly vulnerable to contamination from sea water intrusions.
+Due to rapid urban development, climate change, intense agriculture and other factors shallow unconfined aquifers in a lot of coastal regions have become highly vulnerable to contamination from sea water intrusions.

 The SEAWAT program is designed to simulate variable-density ground-water flow and solute transport in three dimensions.
 The underlying concept of SEAWAT is to combine an existing flow code (MODFLOW) with an existing solute-transport code (MT3DMS) to form a single program that solves the coupled flow and solute-transport equations.

 One benefit of the SEAWAT approach is that improved and updated versions of the flow and transport codes can be incorporated into the SEAWAT program to take advantage of recent improvements.
 Another benefit is that users familiar with the constant-density versions of the flow and transport codes can easily apply the SEAWAT program to variable-density ground-water problems.

 - Set up 3D conceptual model in MODFLOW with 11 layers

 - Assign both MODFLOW and SEAWAT boundaries (for seawater intrusion model)

 - Properly set up different parameters in SEAWAT

 - Run the transient SEAWAT seawater intrusion model

 - Visualize results in 3D